GSA-TTS/piipan-open-source/docs/adr/0027-use-event-sourcing-for-match-resolution.md

 match_id text NOT NULL, -- references match ID of original match inserted_at timestamptz NOT NULL, -- since events are immutable, we just need one timestamp actor text NOT NULL, -- the person or automated system performing this change actor_state text, -- indicates if the actor is associated with a state involved in the match.
-If the actor is an automated system or a NAC developer, this field would be null delta jsonb NOT NULL -- json object representing data changes submitted by states, as well as stateful domain data like a match's "status"
+If the actor is an automated system or a PIIPAN developer, this field would be null delta jsonb NOT NULL -- json object representing data changes submitted by states, as well as stateful domain data like a match's "status"
 ```